i-christian/pgqueue/README.md

 ## Why pgqueue?

-If you already have PostgreSQL, you don’t need Redis, SQS, or Kafka to increase your tech stack just to run background jobs.
+If you already use PostgreSQL, you don’t need Redis, SQS, or Kafka just to run background jobs.

 **Postgres is already:**